dolfly/nmdb/doc/guide.rst

 Before starting the server, there are some things you need to know about it:

-Port numbers
-  Each server instance in your network (even the ones running in the same machine) should get a **unique** port to listen to requests.
-Ports identify an application instance inside the whole network, not just the machine as in TCP/IP.

-  The port space is very very large, and it's private to nmdb, so you can choose numbers without fear of colliding with other TIPC applications.
-The default port is 10.

-  So, if you are going to start more than one nmdb server, **be careful**.
-If you assign two active servers the same port you will get no error, but everything will act weird.

 Cache size
   nmdb's cache is a main component of the server.
 In fact you can use it exclusively for caching purposes, like memcached_.
 So the size becomes an